What is a Geothermal Technician?

-Occupation Description Perform technical activities at power plants or individual installations necessary for the generation of power from geothermal energy sources.
+Career Description Perform technical activities at power plants or individual installations necessary for the generation of power from geothermal energy sources.
 Monitor and control operating activities at geothermal power generation facilities and perform maintenance and repairs as necessary.
 Install, test, and maintain residential and commercial geothermal heat pumps.

-Daily Life Of a Geothermal Technician
+A Day in the Life of a Geothermal Technician

 Below is a list of the skills most Geothermal Technicians say are important on the job.